York Football League: Recent times

-Today it has a total of four divisions (and three reserve divisions) including the York League Premier Division which sits at level 11 of the English football league system.
+Today it has a total of seven divisions (four for first teams and three for reserve teams) including the York League Premier Division which sits at level 11 of the English football league system.
 The league title has been regularly changing with no team retaining it since 2007–08 when Huntington Rovers achieved it.
 A number of teams that have recently joined the league have progressed successfully though the divisions to the Premier Division (Tadcaster Magnets, F1 Racing and Sporting Knavesmire).

-New teams entering for the 2017–18 season are Clifford, Elm Bank, Stillington and Wistow.
+New teams entering for the 2017–18 season were Clifford, Elm Bank, Stillington and Wistow and that season saw the league enter a Representative team into the FA Inter League Cup, reaching the final after wins over West Riding County Amateur league, Chester and the Wirral league, Staffordshire County League and Kent County League.

 Former professional footballers with York City played in the league, including Andy McMillan and Christian Fox at Haxby United.

-The Representative team entered the 2017/18 FA Inter League Cup, reaching the final after wins over West Riding County Amateur league, Chester and the Wirral league, Staffordshire County League and Kent County League.